Life After Death: Commercial performance

 Life After Death was released to a significant amount of critical praise and commercial success.
 The album sold 690,000 copies in its first week.
-In 2000, the album was certified Diamond by the Recording Industry Association of America (RIAA), denoting shipment of 5 million copies (the threshold for double albums) and it has been credited as one of the best-selling rap albums of all time.
+In 2000, the album was certified Diamond by the Recording Industry Association of America (RIAA), denoting shipment of 10 million copies (the threshold for double albums) and it has been credited as one of the best-selling rap albums of all time.
 It also made the largest jump to number one on the Billboard 200 chart in history, jumping from number 176 to number one in one week.
-Also, it spent four weeks at number one on the Top R&B/Hip-Hop Albums chart and topped the Billboard Year-End chart as a Billboard 200 for 1997.
+Also, it spent four weeks at number one on the Billboard Top R&B/Hip-Hop Albums chart and ended up as the top album on the Billboard Year-End chart for the Top R&B/Hip-Hop Albums chart in 1997.

+It spent its four consecutive weeks at number one on the Billboard 200 from the weeks of April 12 to May 3, 1997, later being displaced from the top entry by singer Mary J. Blige's third studio album, Share My World, which released on April 22.

 Legacy and influence

 Although released in the wake of B.I.G.'s fatal shooting, Life After Death signaled a stylistic change in gangsta rap as it crossed to the commercial mainstream.
 After Life After Death, Puff Daddy's Bad Boy Records continued to bring pop and gangsta rap closer together: the references to violence and drug dealing remained, as did the "gangsta" rhetoric, but the previously dark production changed to a cleaner, sample-heavy, more upbeat sound that was fashioned for the pop charts, as seen in the single "Mo Money Mo Problems".
 The Notorious B.I.G. is often credited with initiating this transition, as he was among the first mainstream rappers to produce albums with a calculated attempt to include both gritty and realistic gangsta narratives as well as radio-friendly productions.